-The Solenoid Magnetic Field Calculator helps you compute the magnetic field inside a long solenoid.
-Curious to see what a solenoid is and how to calculate magnetic field of a solenoid?
+The solenoid magnetic field calculator helps you compute the magnetic field inside a long solenoid.
+Curious to see what a solenoid is and how to calculate the magnetic field of a solenoid?
 Just continue reading.
 You will also learn about the solenoid magnetic field equation.

 What is a solenoid?

 Solenoids are used in many practical applications whenever there is a need to create a magnetic field.
-Unlike the magnets, we can control the strength of the magnetic field by just adjusting the electric current.
+Unlike magnets, we can control the strength of the magnetic field by just adjusting the electric current.
 Solenoids, and in general coils, are also basic inductive elements in electric circuits.
-To find out more, check our Solenoid Inductance Calculator and RLC Circuit calculator.
+To find out more, check out our solenoid inductance calculator, RLC circuit calculator, and inductive reactance calculator.

 Solenoid magnetic field equation

 A solenoid of infinite length is the easiest to describe.
-The magnetic field of an infinite solenoid is precisely zero outside and has a constant value inside of the solenoid.
-The infinite solenoid is often a reasonable approximation of a real-world, finite-length solenoid if we can accept that in the vicinity of the ends the magnetic field will be slightly different from calculated for an infinite solenoid.
+The magnetic field of an infinite solenoid is precisely zero outside and has a constant value inside the solenoid.
+The infinite solenoid is often a reasonable approximation of a real-world, finite-length solenoid if we can accept that the magnetic field will be slightly different from that of an infinite solenoid in the vicinity of the ends.

-- N is the number of turns in the solenoid,
+- N – Number of turns in the solenoid;

 - L is the length of the solenoid.